Vanilla Ice Brought You Updates From That Emirates Flight

 The ’90s star known for hits like “To the Extreme” and “Hooked,” tweeted updates from the scene.

-The “Ice Ice Baby” rapper tweeted Wednesday afternoon that he was on the upper floor of the double-decker Emirates A380 flight from Dubai to John F. Kennedy Airport in New York that had been quarantined upon reaching the ground.
+The “Ice Ice Baby” rapper tweeted Wednesday afternoon that he was on the upper floor of the double-decker Emirates A380 flight from Dubai to John F. Kennedy Airport in New York that reported over 100 sick passengers and crew when it landed.

 The Emirates Flight 203 was stalled at JFK due to the complaints of approximately 100 people who reported feeling ill.
 Passengers experiencing illness reported similar symptoms like cough and fever, spokesperson for the Center for Disease Control Benjamin Haynes told TIME in a statement Wednesday morning when the event first took place.